hemantksingh/messup-learn/Security/Transport Layer Security.md

 A thumbprint, much like an [SSH Key fingerprint](https://superuser.com/questions/421997/what-is-a-ssh-key-fingerprint-and-how-is-it-generated) that identifies the public key of a host to connect to, **identifies the public key of the certificate**.
 The thumbprint is almost certainly contained in the signature of the request to identify the certificate that can be used to verify the signature.

-### SAN certificates
+### SSL certificate for multiple domains

-The Subject Alternative Name field lets you specify additional host names (sites, IP addresses, common names, etc.) to be protected by a single SSL Certificate, such as a Multi-Domain (SAN) or Extend Validation Multi-Domain Certificate.
+The Subject Alternative Name (SAN) field lets you specify additional host names (sites, IP addresses, common names, etc.) to be protected by a single SSL Certificate, such as a Multi-Domain (SAN) or Extend Validation Multi-Domain Certificate.
+To [request an SSL certificate that supports multiple domains](http://www.jasinskionline.com/technicalwiki/%28X%281%29S%28fdjqoj45vcgk5z225tt5qaey%29%29/Print.aspx?Page=Requesting-an-SSL-Certificate-for-Multiple-Domains), you need to generate a Certificate Signing Request (CSR) for SANs.

-[SAN certificates are different from wildcard certificates](https://opensrs.com/blog/2012/09/san-and-wildcard-certificates-whats-the-difference) While wildcard certificates allow for unlimited subdomains to be protected with a single certificate, a SAN cert allows multiple domain names to be protected with a single certificate.
+[SAN certificates are different from wildcard certificates](https://opensrs.com/blog/2012/09/san-and-wildcard-certificates-whats-the-difference).
+While wildcard certificates allow for unlimited subdomains to be protected with a single certificate, a SAN cert allows multiple domain names to be protected with a single certificate.

 ### Certificate Revocation List (CRL)